-F. Managing risks and performance through robust internal control and strong public financial management 184 IV.
-V. II.
-III.
+IV.
 A Project Management Group has been created (a community of practice).
-Officers continue to participate in and complete management training courses.
-We have had a positive outturn with regard to our finances, and treasury income has increased significantly.
+V. Officers continue to participate in and complete management training courses.
+F. Managing risks and performance through robust internal control and strong public financial management 18: We have had a positive outturn with regard to our finances, and treasury income has increased significantly.
 We adopted a new Risk Management Strategy in July 2022, which was part of a risk management assessment led by Internal Audit.
 Our external auditors have also reviewed aspects of the new framework.
 This work also includes the development of new committee risk registers.
-A transformation of our Planning (development management) service has been completed, and performance is significantly improving.
-New format corporate performance reports have been taken to Audit & Scrutiny Committee.
-I. II.
 III.
-Resources Committee in September 2023, and IT governance practices and policies required updating.
+A transformation of our Planning I. The IT Strategy is due to Strategy &amp; Resources Committee in September 2023, and IT governance practices and policies required updating.
 These are priority areas for improvement.
+II.
 We are reviewing the data we hold and ensuring it is filed correctly and securely.
-G. Implementing good practices in 1Or l.
-A new live streaming system is now used for committee meetings.
-I. We are making minor updates to our Whistleblowing Policy. transparency, reporting, and audit to deliver 18 II.
+III.
+Our fraud policies are being updated at present, we had hoped to complete this piece of work in 2022-2023.
+Page 96 (development management) service has been completed, and performance is significantly improving.
+IV.
+New format corporate performance reports have been taken to Audit & Scrutiny Committee.
+G. Implementing good practices in 1 0 r A new live streaming system is now used for committee meetings.
+We are making minor updates to our Whistleblowing Policy. transparency, reporting, and audit to deliver II.
 We've reviewed our transparency page on our website and will be making some improvements over the next year. effective accountability III.
 A new 'Governance' webpage has been created.
-IV.
+Age IV.
 Internal and External Audit have reported to Audit & Scrutiny Committee throughout the year.
-V. The Internal Audit Plan for 2023-2024 was agreed by Audit & Scrutiny Committee.
+Agenda Item V. The Internal Audit Plan for 2023-2024 was Page 94 Epsom and Ev vell Borough Council - S tatement of Accounts 2022/23 4 agreed by Audit & Scrutiny Committee.
 VI.
 A new corporate project (oversight) board has been setup.
 VII.
 A SharePoint based "Members News" intranet site was created.
 VIII.
 This AGS and our Local Code of Governance have been reformatted to make them clearer and more accessible.